tektronix/tm_devices/docs/advanced/signal_generators.md

 ) represents an output on the signal generator
 (or the [IAFG](default:IAFG) in the case of an oscilloscope).

-These source channel classes contain methods and properties which pertain to [PI](default:PI) commands which only apply changes to one output.
+These source channel classes contain methods and properties that pertain to [PI](default:PI) commands, which only apply changes to one output.
-For example: the `afg.source_channel\["SOURCE1"\].set_amplitude()` call will change the amplitude only for source output 1.
+For example: the `afg.source_channel["SOURCE1"].set_amplitude()` call will change the amplitude only for source output 1.

 !!! tip

-The source channel classes not only provide easy access to basic [SCPI](default:SCPI) commands, but also helper functions, like `set_function_properties()`
+The source channel classes not only provide easy access to basic [SCPI](default:SCPI) commands but also helper functions, like `set_function_properties()`

 ---